Sixline/VortexDM/README.md

 Normal pip install i.e `python -m pip install pycurl` probably will fail on Windows, your best choice is to use the VDM standalone/portable exe version.

 For Linux users:
 There is no issue since most Linux distros have cURL preinstalled.
 PycURL will link with the libcurl library and get built without issues.
-Checked with python versions 3.6, 3.7, and 3.8.
+Checked with python version 3.10.

 # How to contribute to this project:
 1- By testing the application and opening [new issues](https://github.com/Sixline/VDM/issues/new) for bugs, feature requests, or suggestions.